subnub/myDrive/readme.md

 npm run build
 ```

->(Optional) Create the MongoDB indexes, this increases performace.
+>(Optional) Create the MongoDB indexes, this increases performance.
 MongoDB must be running for this command to work.
 ```javascript
 npm run create-indexes-database
 ```